pavlosdais/Miru/README.md

 - [Piece-Square Tables](https://www.chessprogramming.org/Piece-Square_Tables)
 - [Pawn Structure](https://www.chessprogramming.org/Pawn_Structure)

+# Strength
+The engine is estimated to be around 2000 elo, thought, it still needs to be officially tested against other engines.

 ## Compilation and usage
 The engine can be compiled using `make`.
 After compiling you can use the engine either </br>
 - *Manually*, by running `make run` and following the UCI protocol [here](https://www.wbec-ridderkerk.nl/html/UCIProtocol.html). </br>